Numberjacks

-Numberjacks is a British animated/live-action children's television series, aimed particularly at children aged two to five, which was formerly shown on CBeebies and occasionally on BBC Two in the United Kingdom.
+Numberjacks is a British animated and live-action children's television series, aimed particularly at children aged 2 to 5, which was formerly shown on CBeebies and occasionally on BBC Two in the United Kingdom.
 It was also shown on Tiny Pop until 2016.
-It was produced by Open Mind Productions for the BBC and features a mixture of computer-generated animation and live action.
+It was produced by Open Mind Productions for the BBC and features a mixture of computer-generated animation and live-action.
 67 episodes were produced.
 The show focuses on mathematics.

 Premise

 Numberjacks centres on the adventures of a group of anthropomorphic numbers.
 The main Numberjacks, Three, Four, Five, and Six, are the main protagonists of the series.
 They normally spend their everyday lives inside a sofa until a call comes in from real-life child Agents, who report problems that need solving.
 One or two of the Numberjacks fly out on location to investigate the issues, that are normally caused by the show's main antagonists - the Meanies.
 After much fun, adventure and powerful thinking, the Numberjacks win the day – until next time.